RossOgilvie/3rbrWebsite/README.md

 		|->	April.pdf
 		\->	June.pdf

 Documents that are not in a subdirectory of the documents folder will not be shown.
 For example if there was another folder inside "Minutes 2012" it and its contents would not be shown.
-Likewise, if there was a douemtn directly in the "documents" folder, it would not be shown
+Likewise, if there was a document directly in the "documents" folder, it would not be shown

 ### Dynamic Pages: Gallery
 This follows the same rules as the documents folder.
 Images must be in folders inside the "photos" directory.
 It doesn't check whether files in these folder are picures or not, so to avoid errors make sure these folders only contain pictures.
-This systes alows you to group photos together into albums, even though the gallery doesn't show the albums explicitly.
+This system alows you to group photos together into albums, even though the gallery doesn't show the albums explicitly.

 ### Static pages
 Some pages on the site are static.
 Specifically the about page (about.php) and the contact page (contact.php).
 Both pages are relatively straightforward, so should be easy to edit.
 The map on the about pages is a little tricky, but shouldn't need changing.
+The calendar page (calendar.php) is an embedding of the secretary's google calendar.
+To change the calendar entries, use google calendars.
+404.php is what shows when someone tries to go to a page that doesn't exist.

 ### Snippets
 There are three common snippets. "doctype-html-head.html" does some technically important things and also loads the website's theme. "site-header.html" is exactly what is sounds like, it has the website's heading and two logo pictures. "nav-menu.html" has a list of links to the pages of the website.

-### Others
-index.php is the default page for the website.
-It simply copies the calendar page.
-The calendar page (calendar.php) is an embedding of the secretary's google calendar.
-To change that contact, use google calendars. template.php is a page you can copy if you want to make a new page.
-It has only the things to make it look like all the other pages.
-In particular, you'll need to set the page title and add content.
-404.php is what shows when someone tries to go to a page that doesn't exist.

 ### Configuration tricks
 The server is set up to assume that pages without a file extension should be given a .php extension.
 For example, going to yoursite.com/calendar shows the page yoursite.com/calendar.php .
 You can use this feature to make nicer looking urls.